reliancehie/recruiting-hda/README.md

 * docker https://docs.docker.com/get-started/
 * vscode https://code.visualstudio.com/?wt.mc_id=vscom_downloads

-After installing git-cli navigate to the "build_environment" folder and run the following command to build the jupyter notebook and mirth connect instance:
+After installing git-cli navigate to the `/build_environment` folder and run the following command to build the jupyter notebook and mirth connect instance:
 * ```docker-compose up```

 The Docker will provision 2 containers with the main exercise components: